SQUARE-WAVES/teejay/README.md

 }
 ```

 These configurations are ok as long as they are small, you can easily read the structure, but there is no semantic information.
-Which leaves you with 2 choices:
+This leaves you with 2 choices:
 - Just code the way that each key can be interpreted, this is OK but it makes adding new options a pain, you not only have to specify what those options are, but where they might show up in the config.
 - Put extra JSON in that tells you how to interpret the value, which clutters up your configuration and makes it harder to read.